kyxap1/starred/README.md

 ## Python

+- [aws-samples/fedramp-integrated-inventory-workbook](https://github.com/aws-samples/fedramp-integrated-inventory-workbook) - This example shows how you can create a Lambda function to retrieve inventory information to create the integrated inventory spreadsheet which can be used as a separate attachment to the FedRAMP Syste
 - [awslabs/terraform-iam-policy-validator](https://github.com/awslabs/terraform-iam-policy-validator) - A command line tool that validates AWS IAM Policies in a Terraform template against AWS IAM best practices
 - [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) - get things from one computer to another, safely
 - [venth/aws-adfs](https://github.com/venth/aws-adfs) - Command line tool to ease aws cli authentication against ADFS (multi factor authentication with active directory)